Elon Phoenix men's soccer: 2005–Present: Putting it all Together

-Elon Soccer All-Time (1972–Present): 270-332-54 (.412)
+Conference titles

+Elon won three consecutive conference titles playing in the SoCon in 2011, 2012, and 2013.
+In 2025, the team won their fourth conference title and the first in the Coastal Athletic Association (CAA) tournament after defeating Stony Brook 3–0.

 Elon Soccer in the MLS

 The SoCon has a rich soccer tradition, having produced players such as US Internationals Clint Dempsey and Ricardo Clark, which the Phoenix hope to help continue.
 One soccer writer, while comparing each of the NCAA soccer conferences to a European professional league, compared the SoCon to Super League Greece stating: "Watch the league, you will see good players.
 Just no one outside the conference will believe that until they make (the) big stage".

 Elon, individually, has also seen many talented players come through the program, but few have gotten the opportunity to prove it on the big stage.
 One former Phoenix defensive standout is out to help change that.

 Elon's Steven Kinney hopes to follow in the tradition of SoCon legends like Dempsey and Clark by making his mark as a professional.
 Kinney was selected by the Chicago Fire with the 45th Overall Pick in the third round of the 2010 MLS SuperDraft.
 After graduating from Elon University in December 2009, he became Elon's first player to sign for an MLS Club.
 Said Fire Technical Director Frank Klopas: "Steven Kinney has proven himself during the preseason to have the passion and talent we need on the pitch as we rebuild our defense [...] we're happy to have him now as part of the Fire family."

 A native of Norcross, Georgia, Kinney started in 78 games for the Phoenix, and he was named first-team All-Southern Conference three times.
 During his four seasons at Elon, he anchored a defense that kept 28 clean sheets, including a school record 10 in 2009.
 Kinney was also the first Elon men's soccer player to earn Academic All-America status, being named to the ESPN The Magazine Academic All-America third team in November.

 "I am truly blessed and honored to have this opportunity to continue my playing career," Kinney commented.
 "I have to give a large thanks to the Elon soccer family for helping me reach the goal of playing at this level."

 In 2012, two more Phoenix Alumni signed MLS Contracts.
 2010 Graduate Clint Irwin signed for the Colorado Rapids, and 2012 Graduate Gabe Latigue signed for the New England Revolution of the MLS in 2012.